jierdin/sprout/operating-agreement.md

 The Managers associated with a Series may from time to time open bank accounts in the name of the Company or such Series, (or in the name of a nominee) as appropriate, and the Managers associated with such Series shall be the only signatories thereon, unless the Managers associated with such Series determine otherwise.

+TODO: Insert process for opening a legit crypto accoutn on behalf of the series /designation
+TODO: How to lawfully tie together a DAO and a child LLC

 ###### Section 5.06 - Indemnity of the Managers, Employees and Other Agents:

 (a) To the fullest extent permitted by applicable law, if the Manager(s) associated with a Series approve, a Manager associated with such Series, any officers, directors, shareholders, partners, members, employees, representatives or agents of such Manager, or their respective affiliates, or any employee or agent of such Series (each, a “Covered Person”) shall be entitled to indemnification from such Series for any loss, damage or claim incurred by such Covered Person by reason of any act or omission performed or omitted by such Covered Person in good faith on behalf of the Company or such Series and in a manner reasonably believed to be within the scope of authority conferred on such Covered Person by this Agreement and any Separate Series Agreement, except that no Covered Person shall be entitled to be indemnified in respect of any loss, damage or claim incurred by such Covered Person by reason of fraud, deceit, gross negligence, willful misconduct or a wrongful taking with respect to such acts or omissions; provided, however, that any indemnity under this Section 5.06 shall be provided out of and to the extent of the assets of the such Series only, and no Covered Person or any other Series shall have any personal liability on account thereof.